afraz-khan/cloud-task/README.md

 - Outputs that you want to export into your CloudFormation infra

 ---
-After successfull execution of the CloudFormation script🚀, you will be able to see the Outputs into your AWS Stack's **Outputs** section and these can be used across your CloudFormation based infra using the `!GetAttr` psuedo function. 🎊🎊
+After successfull execution of the CloudFormation script🚀, you will be able to see the Outputs into your AWS Stack's **Outputs** section and these can be used across your CloudFormation based infra using the `!GetAtt` psuedo function. 🎊🔆

 Let me know if any changes/requirements needed or any confusions you experience 🙂